with Hometown Energy

 In Solar Holler's second project, more than 50 families in Berkeley and Jefferson Counties signed up to make this 12 panel, 3 kW system happen.
 The system went live in February, 2015 and is putting clean, homegrown electricity into our grid!

 We know the feeling.
 You've stared at your beautiful, sunny roof and wondered: are solar panels are in its future?
-Solar Holler is here to help non-profits and community organizations across West Virginia go solar.
+You've looked at your electric bill and wondered, how am I going to afford this?
+Solar Holler is here to help non-profits community organizations, and businesses across West Virginia cut their energy bills with the latest technology.
 We will help from an initial site review to the financing to setting up the installation.
 Fill out this little form to see what could make sense for you.